svuz/darkware/README.md

 ## darkware - Ransomware infect linux Server/Distro

-##### Ransomware with AES-CBC 256 MODE && also a tool which can help you wipe your hdd data, and replace it with a message of your choice..
+##### Ransomware with AES-CBC 256 MODE && also a tool which can wipe hdd data, and replace it with a message of your choice..

 ## Install:
 ```bash